Willie Maley: Managerial career

 Maley created a young team who won six consecutive league titles in a row between 1905 and 1910 and won the first Scottish League and Scottish Cup doubles.
 They were the best team in Glasgow, and the six-in-a-row record remained unbroken until the 1960s.
 As his six-in-a-row team began to age, Maley set about the task of building a younger team.
 This younger side, which included Patsy Gallacher and the apparently 'ageless' Jimmy McMenemy, won four league titles in succession between 1914 and 1917.
 They also set a UK record for an unbeaten run in professional football, 62 games (49 won, 13 drawn) from 13 November 1915 until 21 April 1917, which stood until it was broken by Brendan Rodgers' Celtic in November 2017.

 That side won two more titles, in 1919 and 1922.
 Celtic continued to gather trophies throughout the 1920s and in the mid-1930s Maley built his third great team, featuring Jimmy Delaney and Jimmy McGrory.
 This side won the league title in 1936 and 1938 and the Scottish Cup in 1937.
 By then, Maley was approaching 70.
 The Maley years ended in a less than happy fashion.
 With Celtic at the bottom of the table, Maley finally retired after a meeting with the board of directors in February 1940.
 He was the longest-serving manager in Celtic's history.
 In his 43 years as manager, he won 16 Scottish League championships, 14 Scottish Cups, 14 Glasgow Cups and 19 Glasgow Charity Cups.

 Cultural references

-His Celtic career is detailed in the song Willie Maley, written by David Cameron, one of the most popular Celtic songs among fans.
+Maley's Celtic career is detailed in the song Willie Maley, written by David Cameron, one of the most popular Celtic songs among fans.